How to Use a Redirect Blocker in Chrome, Firefox, Edge, and Safari

 Safari → Settings → Websites → Pop-up Windows → set to Block for all websites.
 Also go to Safari → Settings → Extensions and audit everything installed — Safari extensions have the same hijacking potential as Chrome extensions.

 One underused setting: Safari → Settings → Advanced → enable “Block all cookies from trackers.”
-This is more aggressive than the default but cuts off a lot of the cross-site tracking that ad networks use to coordinate redirects.
+More aggressive than the default, but it cuts off a lot of the cross-site tracking that ad networks use to coordinate redirects.

 On iPhone and iPad